puppylinux-woof-CE/Pkg/README.md

  repo-file-list|rfl         list all available repository files repo-convert|rc FILE       convert repo files to pre/post Woof format

- add-source                 add new repo (needs repo file in ~/.packages/) update-sources             update the list of available repos
+ add-repo                   add a native Ubuntu/PPA, Debian or Slackware repo rm-repo                    delete/uninstall a user-added repo add-source                 add Puppy repo (needs repo file in ~/.packages/) update-sources             update the list of available repos

  repo-pkg-scope one|all     search pkgs in current repo (one), or all (all)